When I originally went to the shelter to look for a pet I saw Maggie

 Angel is a living, breathing source of love and affection.
 The

-intelligence and intuition she posseses far outstrips many humans I
+intelligence and intuition she possesses far outstrips many humans I

 have encountered.
 Her love is strong, unconditional and boundless.